Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

 Check out this example from J Crew:

-Here, they anticipate the problem in order to address it, and this kind of transparency will matter to their customers.
+They anticipate the problem in order to address it.
+This is the kind of transparency that will matter to your customers.

-Thus, whilst simulation is definitely our go-to advice (take the blue pill Neo, for God’s sake!), there is still room for error because unfortunately simulation doesn’t rely on real people.
+Whilst simulation is definitely our go-to advice (take the blue pill Neo, for God’s sake!), there is still room for error because unfortunately, simulation doesn’t rely on real people.

 Except on Black Friday.

-Make sure your analytics are capable of making accurate predictions, and you have a holistic picture of who you customers are before you start your Black Friday/Cyber Monday campaigns.
+Make sure your analytics are capable of making accurate predictions, and you have a holistic picture of who your customers are before you start your Black Friday/Cyber Monday campaigns.

 In order to do this you should: